LeonardoJost/MMR/README.md

 ## R Code
 R code is in all other files.

-R code will read data from files in the specified folder and do some calculations (average participant data, outlier detection for mental rotation data, plotting and averages for mental rotation data) and contains code for basic statistical analysis using linear mixed models (has to be adapted to individual case).
+R code will read and manipulate data, create graphs and tables, and perform statistical analysis.
+Statistical models containing confidence intervals are saved in the folder statmodels.
+The resulting dataset and average data of participants is saved in the folder dataset.
+Images and summarized data can be generated using the createDatasets.R script.

+## Literature
+Jost, L., & Jansen, P. (2020).
+A novel approach to analyzing all trials in chronometric mental rotation and description of a flexible extended library of stimuli.
+Spatial Cognition & Computation.
+DOI: 10.1080/13875868.2020.1754833

+Mathôt, S., Schreij, D., & Theeuwes, J. (2012).
+OpenSesame: An open-source, graphical experiment builder for the social sciences.
+Behavior Research Methods, 44(2), 314-324. doi:10.3758/s13428-011-0168-7